GOLEM-lab/golem-ontology/README.md

 Furthermore, the ontology contributes to comparative studies by providing a structured framework for analyzing narratives across different cultural contexts.
 It enhances our understanding of cumulative cultural evolution in narratives, allowing for a more nuanced exploration of how narratives evolve and grows cumulatively over time ([Pianzola et al., 2020](https://ceur-ws.org/Vol-2723/short8.pdf)).

+### References

+Ciotti, F. (2016).
+Toward a formal ontology for narrative. *MATLIT: Materialidades da Literatura*, 4(1), 29-44.

+Pianzola, F. (2018).
+Looking at narrative as a complex system: The proteus principle.
+In *Narrating complexity* (pp. 101-122).

+Pianzola, F., Acerbi, A., & Rebora, S. (2020).
+Cultural accumulation and improvement in online fan fiction.
+In *CEUR Workshop Proceedings* (Vol. 2723).
+CEUR-WS. org.

 The figure below is an overview of the main classes and their relationships.
 ![GOLEM Core](GOLEM_core.png)